-Drug-induced lupus erythematosus - Drug Reactions
+Drug-induced lupus erythematosus in Adult

-Drug-induced SLE can be further subdivided into the classic form, which is the type seen with the majority of drugs, and the form due to anti-tumor necrosis factor (TNF)-alpha drugs.
+Drug-induced SLE can be subdivided into the classic form, which is the type seen with the majority of drugs, and the form due to anti-tumor necrosis factor (TNF)-alpha drugs.

 Classic drug-induced SLE (due to drugs such as procainamide and hydralazine):